hairibar/feeling-responsive/_posts/my-work/2020-11-05-tale-of-jade.md

 {% include VideoEmbed.html video="ToJ/ToJ_SplineMeshes.mp4"  type="mp4" autoplay = false %}

 Most levels use the second tool as a foundation, which enabled the designer to quickly build and edit level geometry.

+## Listened Sequence UI
+In Tale of Jade, the player executes certain sequences of buttons to use their abilities.
+I designed and developed a fancy UI that gives feedback on button presses, showing what the current sequence is, whether they did something wrong...

+{% include VideoEmbed.html video="ToJ/ToJ_SequenceGUI_Examples.webm"  type="webm" autoplay = false %}

+As a side effect, spamming buttons is pretty fun!

+{% include VideoEmbed.html video="ToJ/ToJ_SequenceGUI_Spam.webm"  type="webm" autoplay = false %}

 ## The team